-Robert Stack (Eliot Ness) and Walter Winchell (Narrator) are the only actors to appear in all one hundred nineteen episodes.
+Robert Stack (Eliot Ness) and Walter Winchell (Narrator) are the only actors to appear in all 119 episodes of the series.

 To counter some of the claims that the show was anti-Italian, later episodes gave a more prominent role to Agent Enrico Rossi (the Italian-American member of Ness' team) in order to show an Italian-American as a hero working for law and order.
 Rossi was played by Nicholas Georgiade, who was Greek.